docker-library/docs/caddy/README.md

 ### Docker Compose example

-If you prefer to use `docker-compoose` to run your stack, here's a sample service definition.
+If you prefer to use `docker-compose` to run your stack, here's a sample service definition.

 ```yaml
 version: "3.7"